 College Completion Innovation Fund

 Graduate NYC’s College Completion Innovation Fund aims to significantly increase college graduation rates in New York City by harnessing the collective expertise and impact of a wide range of philanthropic and education organizations.
-It seeks to invest more than $800,000 to innovative projects in the college persistence and completion sector for the 2019 Grantmaking Cycle.
+It seeks to invest $1,000,000 to innovative projects in the college persistence and completion sector for the 2019 Award Cycle.

 Two-Step Application Process